lifsys/dbsys/README.md

 ## Changelog

+### 0.3.1
+- Prepared for PyPI update
+- Reviewed codebase for corrections
+- Updated documentation and README
+- Incremented version number

 ### 0.3.0
 - Added comprehensive docstrings to all methods
 - Updated README with detailed API reference and examples